 Guwahati Family Court – Mutual Consent Divorce, Kamrup (Metropolitan)

-Guwahati has multiple Family Courts operating under Kamrup (Metropolitan) District, located in the Ulubari area on B.K.
-Kakoti Road.
+Guwahati has two Family Courts operating under Kamrup (Metropolitan) District, located at the NEJOTI Building on B.K.
+Kakoti Road, Ulubari.
 Appeals from these courts go to the Gauhati High Court — which also sits in Guwahati and has jurisdiction over Assam, Nagaland, Mizoram, and Arunachal Pradesh.
-This page covers which court handles your case, the Kamrup Rural boundary, how the process works, and how cases with a spouse posted elsewhere are handled.
-To begin, fill in our Divorce Application Form and we will take it forward.
+This page covers which court handles your case, the Kamrup Rural boundary, how the process works, settlement considerations specific to Guwahati's government-service profile, and how cases with a spouse posted elsewhere are handled.
+If you are ready to begin, start your divorce application online and we take it forward from there.

 Jurisdiction

 Mutual consent divorce petitions are filed here where the couple last resided together, where the marriage was solemnized, or where the wife currently resides — within Kamrup (Metropolitan) District.
-Guwahati has more than one Family Court; the case is allocated by the Principal Judge based on the nature of proceedings.
-All Family Courts here operate under the Gauhati High Court's supervisory jurisdiction.
+Guwahati has two Family Courts; the case is allocated by the Principal Judge based on case type and internal distribution.
+Both courts operate under the Gauhati High Court's supervisory jurisdiction.
+For the statutory framework, see our mutual divorce in India guide.

 Areas under Guwahati Family Courts